dereuromark/CakePHP-DatabaseLog/README.md

 Fully tested so far are PostgreSQL and MySQL, but by using the ORM all major databases should be supported.

 For default connection usage only:
-You can also just copy the migration file into your app `/config/Migrations`, modify if needed, and then run it as part of your app migrations.
+You can also just copy the migration file(s) into your app `/config/Migrations/`, modify if needed, and then run it as part of your app migrations.

 ## Usage